dredevs/dredevs/README.md

 I primarily focus on backend infrastructure, large-scaled projects, and have used numerous programming languages to support my projects, as well as databases.

-Outside of college and work, I enjoy playing sports, playing video games, and freelancing in the videograpy/photgraphy field.
+Outside of college and work, I enjoy playing sports, playing video games, and doing videography and photography.

 ### Let's Connect!